deborasantos7/azure-vm/README.md

 </p>

 <h1>Microsoft Azure: Creating a Virtual Machine</h1>
-This is a walk-through on how to create a VM in Azure.<br />
+This is a walk-through on how to create a VM in Azure with basic settings.<br />

 <h2>Video Demonstration</h2>